Principles Of Heliophysics: a textbook on the universal processes behind planetary habitability: Waves in magnetized plasmas

 [If we assume an isentropic ({\em i.e.,} adiabatic and reversible) process, then Eq.~\ref{eos} becomes $p\rh^{-5/3}=\text{constant}$, so that] the pressure perturbation in terms of the density perturbation is

 and [the ideal induction equation Eq.~(\ref{induction} (with $\eta_{\rm }\equiv 0$)])

 The solutions to Eqs.~(\ref{eq:10.7}) to (\ref{eq:10.10}) are the roots of the equation

 where $\theta$ is the angle between ${\bf k}$ and ${\bf B,}$ and the Alfv{\'e}n speed ($v_{\rm A}$) and the sound speed ($c_{\rm s}$) have been introduced.
-These quantities characterize the speed of propagation of waves in a magnetized plasma and are defined by
+These quantities characterize the \indexit{Alfv{\'e}n!speed}speed of propagation of waves in a magnetized plasma and are \indexit{sound speed}defined by

 The sound speed has the form familiar for a neutral gas.
 The Alfv{\'e}n speed is a second natural wave speed characteristic of a magnetized plasma.
 Just as [one can work with the dimensionless] sonic Mach number as the ratio of the flow speed to the sound speed, it is useful to define a dimensionless Mach number, the Alfv{\'e}nic Mach number